rbisewski/ruby_simple_message_board/README.md

-# Simple Ruby Message Board - A web message board using ruby-on-rails
+# Simple Ruby Message Board

 A plain and no-frills online message board, written using ruby-on-rails: